Part-Time vs Full-Time Employment: Key Features, Benefits, and Drawbacks

 • Limited access to benefits.
 Things like health insurance, paid vacation, and other perks are often not included.

 • Career growth may be slower.
 Promotions and participation in strategic projects may be less accessible.
+However, as Tatiana Lando points out:

 • Part-time work is often set up without a standard employment contract.
 Instead, companies might work with people as independent contractors, sole proprietors, or self-employed individuals.
 Sometimes, there’s no official agreement at all – just a verbal arrangement.